-- 1. Answer the questions in the "Developing the Program in your Chapter" section so that you have an idea of the number of people involved, possible dates, and a budget. - 2.
+- 1. Answer the questions in the "Developing the Program in your Chapter" section so that you know the number of people involved, possible dates, and a budget. - 2.
 Find a local program that is willing to work with you.
 We strongly suggest that you utilize your Director of Bands or Chapter Sponsor in this search.
 Some chapters may also have local alumni who teach music in the area that would be grateful for the assistance.
-The sample contact letter in Appendix A can be tailored to suit your needs. - 3.
+Use the sample contact letter in Appendix A can be tailored to suit your needs. - 3.
 Plan for an appropriate space.
-If you are hosting the event on campus, make sure that you have arranged for all of the logistics some of the things to consider include reserving a room, obtaining parking information, obtaining permission slips, snacks, and directions to the activity site.
-If the educator is hosting, make sure that you have adequate transportation and directions for all of the TBSigma members who will be attending. - 4.
+If you are hosting the event on campus, make sure that you have arranged for all of the logistics.
+Consider reserving a room, obtaining parking information, obtain permission slips, snacks, and directions to the activity site.
+Likewise, if the educator is hosting, make sure that you have adequate transportation and driving directions for all of the TBSigma members who will be attending. - 4.
 Be aware that there may be some paperwork involved with volunteering in a public school.
 Specifically, many schools require a formal background check on any volunteer who will be alone with students.
-If the band director is present for the entirety of activity, this may not be an issue.
-Discuss any paperwork or background check requirement with the band director to ensure that your chapter is able to complete the proposed project. - 5.
+If the band director is present for the entirety of the activity, this may not be an issue.
+Discuss any paperwork or background check requirement with the band director to ensure that your Chapter can complete the proposed project. - 5.
 Complete the Crescendo Record form in Appendix B and have the music educator sign and date it. - 6.
-Keep two copies of the Crescendo Record form and provide one to the chapter Treasurer along with receipts for expenses and the other to the Vice President for Service/Service Chair or Chapter President.
-If the activity was successful, this form will be helpful in planning your next Crescendo activity.
-Additionally, this form can be used as a submission for a Focus on Five Campaign activity in case photographs are not permitted during your activity.
+Keep two copies of the Crescendo Record form and provide one to the Chapter Treasurer along with receipts for expenses, and the other to the Vice President for Service/Service Chair or Chapter President.
+If the activity was successful, this form will help plan your next Crescendo activity.
+Additionally, this form can be used as a submission for a Focus on Five Campaign activity if photographs are prohibited during your activity.